6110-sp24/6110-sp24.github.io/_pages/project/phase_1.md

 1. Push your code to your phase 1 GitHub repository (`6110-sp24/<YOUR KERB>-phase1`).
 We suggest making a separate branch for the submission, say, `phase1-submission`.
 2. Go to the [Phase 1 assignment](https://www.gradescope.com/courses/727449/assignments/4071369) on Gradescope, and select your GitHub repository and branch.

 We have set up an autograder for the Gradescope assignment, and you should be able to see the number of test cases you passed when the autograder finishes running.
 Note that the autograder is slow, and might take up to 40 minutes to run.
+Please see the [Autograder][autograder] page for more information about the installed software on the autograder.

 **We suggest making an early submission once you finish setting up your build system just to check that the autograder can correctly build your compiler.**
 You can resubmit your assignment as many times as you want before the due date, but please do not do this excessively.